 Most people complain about the dark color, it gets the color from the ground leaves.

 Same leave you already probably know and use for other Nigerian soups.
-The difference is that we chose to grind it in this recipe.
-There are many benefits of eating this soup
+The difference is that we ground it in this recipe.
+There are many benefits of eating this soup.

-What you find below is a delicious plate of black soup, the exact way it is made by Edo people, most people focus on the color and forget that it is really not all about the color.
+What you find below is a delicious plate of black soup, the exact way Edo people make it, most people focus on the color and forget that it is really not all about the color.
 It is super tasty and offers several health benefits.

 There are three basic leaves for making this delicious soup.
-While some argue extensively that only two are important, it is obvious that all the three are necessary.
-These leaves are actually ground together with the native Edo grinding stone or the electric blender.
+While some argue extensively that only two are important, all the three are necessary.
+We actually ground together these leaves with the native Edo grinding stone or the electric blender.

 I used electric blender… 😀